- Home

 External beam radiation therapy

 In external beam radiation therapy (EBRT), a machine precisely directs radiation beams from outside the body to the cervix, lymph nodes and other organs that need treatment.
-You will have a planning session, including a CT scan, to work out where to direct the radiation beams.
-This may take up to 45 minutes.
-The actual treatment takes only a few minutes each time and is painless.
+You will have a planning session, including a CT scan, to work out where to direct the radiation.
+To help direct the treatment, up to 4 small tattoos the size of a freckle may be applied to the skin on your pelvis.
+These marks are usually permanent.
+Learn about other markers that may be used.

 You will probably have EBRT as daily treatments, Monday to Friday, over 4–6 weeks as an outpatient.
-You will lie on a table under the radiation therapy machine.
-The radiation therapist will leave the room before turning the machine on.
-They will be able to talk to you through an intercom and watch you on a screen while you have treatment.
+You will lie on a table and the radiation therapy machine will move around you.
+It is important that you lie still and breathe normally.
+The radiation therapist will leave the room during treatment, but will be able to talk to you through an intercom and watch you on a screen.
+The EBRT session may take up to 45 minutes, but the actual treatment takes about 15 minutes and is painless.

 External beam radiation therapy and HDR brachytherapy will not make you radioactive.
 It is safe for you to be with both adults and children after your treatment sessions.